4th of July: From Patriotism to Commercialism

 From Sarah Hale's famous nursery rhyme to Lincoln's proclamation, Roosevelt's date-shift, and …

-One response to “4th of July: From Patriotism to Commercialism”
+One thought on “4th of July: From Patriotism to Commercialism

 1. America is free when we celebrate humanity.
 When we showcase the best of our humanity.
 It’s removing our hats when the hearse goes by, it’s protecting our national parks, it’s guarding the tomb of the unknown soldier.
 It’s free museums; because history belongs to everyone.
 It’s standing on sidewalks watching parades, it’s ice cream cones and watermelon.
 The best thing about being American is being an American.
 So, I stand and say a humble thank you to those who gave their lives for freedom.